Rapfff/jajapy/docs/source/References.rst

 The following table summarizes the main properties of these models.
 The *first column* indicates if, at each timestep, a model generates a discrete observation, a continuous observations, or a vector of continuous observations.
-The *second column* shows if the observations are generated while in a state or while moving from one state to another (in the first case the generation function is independant to the transition function, not in the second case).
-The *third column* indicates if the model is deterministic.
-And finally the *fourth column* shows if the model is a continuous time model (or a discrete time model).
+The *second column* indicates if the model is deterministic or not.
+And finally the *third column* shows if the model is a continuous time model (or a discrete time model).
 A continuous time model will wait in each state for some period of time before moving to another state.

 ======  ==================== ============= ===============
 Model   Observations type    Deterministic Continuous time